edgegap/open-match-demo/tutorials/basic-components/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 * [Install](https://golang.org/dl/) Golang on your computer
 * Install [Docker](https://docs.docker.com/docker-for-windows/install/)
 * Having a Kubernetes ecosystem available _([Docker Desktop includes a standalone Kubernetes server and client](https://docs.docker.com/docker-for-windows/kubernetes/))_
-* Change the variables in ***.\director\main.go***
-    * gameServerPort
-    * appName
-    * appVersion
-    * arbitriumAPI
-    * apiToken

 ### Installation